abbreviatedman/spellbound/data/quotes.md

 310
 00:14:50,033 --> 00:14:54,186
-That's... an excellent idea.
+That's… an excellent idea.
 [CHUCKLES]

 311
 00:14:54,187 --> 00:14:55,268